sweber-dwan/inw_alerts_docker/README.md

 # GDELT Data PostgreSQL Ingestion & Visualization

 This project provides a dockerized PostgreSQL database setup with an interactive Streamlit dashboard for ingesting, analyzing, and visualizing GDELT (Global Database of Events, Language, and Tone) data.
+Features advanced state change detection and anomaly analysis for early warning and crisis monitoring.

 ## 📋 Prerequisites